andcor02/eCommerce-React/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This project is an example eCommerce landing page.
+This project is an example eCommerce landing page bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-The project is styled using [Chakra UI](https://chakra-ui.com).
+- The project is styled using [Chakra UI](https://chakra-ui.com).

-The project is routed using react-router.
+- The project is routed using react-router.

-The project is built to be ultra responsive with viewport changes.
+- The project is built to be ultra responsive with viewport changes.

 ## Available Scripts